 Transition Services Agreement - Pursuant to the Transition Services Agreement, we and Zimmer Biomet provide certain services to one another, on an interim, transitional basis following the separation and the distribution.
 The services provided include certain regulatory services, commercial services, operational services, tax services, clinical affairs services, information technology services, finance and accounting services and human resource and employee benefits services.
 The agreed-upon charges for such services are generally intended to allow the providing company to recover all costs and expenses of providing such services and are included in Selling, general and administrative in our condensed consolidated statements of operations.
 The Transition Services Agreement terminates on the expiration of the term of the last service provided thereunder, which will generally be no later than March 31, 2025.
-Subject to certain exceptions in the case of willful misconduct or fraud, the liability of each of Zimmer Biomet and us under the Transition Services

-Agreement for the services it provides will be limited to the aggregate service fees paid to it in the immediately preceding one-year period.
+Subject to certain exceptions in the case of willful misconduct or fraud, the liability of each of Zimmer Biomet and us under the Transition Services Agreement for the services it provides will be limited to the aggregate service fees paid to it in the immediately preceding one-year period.

 Interim Operating Agreements - Zimmer Biomet and ZimVie entered into a series of IOM agreements pursuant to which Zimmer Biomet and certain of its affiliates that held licenses, permits and other rights in connection with marketing, import and/or distribution of ZimVie products in various jurisdictions prior to the distribution will continue to market, import and distribute such products until such time as the relevant licenses and permits are transferred to ZimVie or its affiliates, while permitting ZimVie (or Zimmer Biomet, as applicable) to recognize revenue relating to the sale of its respective products, to the extent practicable.
 Under such IOM agreements and in accordance with the Separation Agreement, the relevant Zimmer Biomet entity will continue operations in the affected market on behalf of ZimVie, with ZimVie receiving all of the economic benefits and burdens of such activities.
 ZimVie began receiving these economic benefits as of March 1, 2022.
 Based on the terms of the IOM agreements, ZimVie determined it is the principal under this arrangement when: ZimVie holds all risks and rewards of ownership inclusive of risk of loss, market risk and benefits related to the inventory; ZimVie has latitude in pricing; ZimVie has the ability to direct Zimmer Biomet regarding decisions over inventory; and ZimVie is responsible for all credit and collections risks and losses associated with the related receivables.
 ZimVie is the principal in the majority of the IOM agreements and recognizes those sales on a gross basis.
 In limited jurisdictions, ZimVie is not the principal and recognizes revenue on a net basis.
-Upon exit of certain IOM agreements, we expect to pay approximately \$10 million for the purchase of accounts receivable and inventory from Zimmer Biomet.
-Through September 30, 2022, we have paid Zimmer Biomet \$5.4 million of the total expected \$10 million related to the exit of certain IOM agreements.
+Upon exit of certain IOM agreements, ZimVie will pay approximately \$10 million for the purchase of accounts receivable and inventory from Zimmer Biomet.